paulelsner/EOS_connect/README.md

 This project is designed to fetch energy data from OpenHAB, process it, and create a load profile.
 It includes functionalities for interacting with APIs, managing configurations, and handling energy data.

+Finally to request an optimization through EOS https://github.com/Akkudoktor-EOS and get the feedback and display this on dynamic webpage.

+current usage with commit https://github.com/Akkudoktor-EOS/EOS/tree/e22388b7537af545a53d6cebef35d98a7ee30e1b approved (old API)

 ## Project Structure

 ```